-ASICS CONTINUES TO COOPERATE WITH RIGHT TO PLAY NOW SUPPORTING THE CHILDREN OF EAST AFRICA
+ASICS CONTINUES TO COOPERATE WITH RIGHT TO PLAY NOW SUPPORTING THE CHILDREN OF EAST AFRICA2021.05.25 PRESS

 [25 May – Kobe, Japan] ASICS continues to cooperate with international non-profit organization, Right To Play.
 Under the extended agreement, ASICS will support Right To Play programs for disadvantaged children in East Africa, such as Uganda, Burundi, Mozambique, and Tanzania.

 ASICS launched the project partnering with Right To Play in 2018.
 Since then, sport focused activities have offered Syrian refugees in Lebanon hope for the future by supporting more than 7,000 people and training 115 coaches.

 The activities were received so well that they were adopted into physical education as a continuous program in local school.